Zimbabwe's president, opponent both confident of win after close vote

-HARARE (Reuters) - Zimbabwe’s President Emmerson Mnangagwa and his main opponent, Nelson Chamisa, both said on Tuesday they were confident of victory in an election the previous day which observers deemed too early to call.
+HARARE (Reuters) - Zimbabwe’s President Emmerson Mnangagwa and his main opponent Nelson Chamisa both said on Tuesday they were confident of victory, after peaceful voting in the first election since the end of Robert Mugabe’s nearly four decade rule.

-Mnangagwa said he was receiving “extremely positive” information on the vote.
-Chamisa said earlier the opposition Movement for Democratic Change had done “exceedingly well” in the vote.
+Mnangagwa, 75, a long-serving security chief who took power after Mugabe was toppled in a de facto coup in November, said he was receiving “extremely positive” information on the vote.
+Chamisa, 40, said his opposition Movement for Democratic Change (MDC) had done “exceedingly well”.

-The 75-year-old Mnangagwa and Chamisa, 40, were the main contenders in Monday’s election, the first since Robert Mugabe was removed in a bloodless coup in November.

 Western diplomats and local observer groups said the race, which saw a turnout of 75 percent, was too close to call.